yalda-student/note_to_remember/README.md

 ## ℹ️ Description

+- Develop by using Bloc library in clean architecture with Dependency injection

-- Note app; User can categorize their notes; star notes
+- Note application; User can categorize their notes; star notes

 - This Note app is implemented with bloc and provider.
 It supports dark mode and user can switch between English or Persian language.